fidelisrafael/esperanto-analyzer-react/README.md

 ## About

-This React application is the front-end for the library [https://github.com/fidelisrafael/esperanto-analyzer](https://github.com/fidelisrafael/esperanto-analyzer).
+This React application is the front-end for the Pythonlibrary [esperanto-analyzer](https://github.com/fidelisrafael/esperanto-analyzer).

+You can try the demo at: https://fidelisrafael.github.io/esperanto-analyzer-react/

 ![Visualization](./public/esperanto_analyzer_screenshot.png)